Golden Triangle tours is one of the most visited places in India that are famous for the rich cultural heritage along with the basking glorifying

 Later return to the hotel overnight stay at hotel in Delhi.

 After breakfast in this Day transfer to Airport for flight to your onward destination.

 Services are included in the price:-

-- Accommodation on Double Sharing rooms with Bed and breakfast
+- Accommodation Double or Twin rooms with Bed and Breakfast.

 Services are not included in the prices:-

 • Tips, laundry,